NeuronsGym: A Hybrid Framework and Benchmark for Robot Tasks with Sim2Real Policy Learning: Sim2Real Protocols and Baselines

 \subsubsection{LiDAR Anomaly Parameters}

-LiDAR data anomalies maybe caused by sensor anomalies, but a more likely cause is the measurement of laser reflectivity of special object materials is too low or some special laser incidence angles, resulting in LiDAR not receiving reflected data.
-This latter phenomenon is related to the layout of the arena and the material of the environment.
-In the previous sections, we employ Poisson distribution to build the LiDAR anomaly model, so the parameter to be determined is $\lambda$ in Poisson distribution.
+LiDAR data anomalies {may be} caused by sensor anomalies, but a more likely cause is {that} the measurement of {the} laser reflectivity of special object materials is too low or {that} some special laser incidence angles, resulting in LiDAR not receiving reflected data.
+This latter phenomenon is related to the layout of the arena and the {materials} of the environment.
+In the previous sections, we employ the Poisson distribution to build the LiDAR anomaly model, so the parameter to be determined is $\lambda$ in the Poisson distribution.